hydraulic-institute/edb/source/02_fluid-properties-II/03_viscosity.md

 -----
 title: IIC.
 Viscosity
 date:  June 24th, 2019
-description: Provides an overview of the fluid property known as viscosity, and how it relates to shear force and velocity.
-It covers dynamic viscosity and kinematic viscosity.
+description: Overview of viscosity, and how it relates to shear force and velocity.
+Covers dynamic viscosity and kinematic viscosity.
 -----

 # Viscosity